asahala/BabyLemmatizer/README.md

 # Bugs
 * If user forgets = between parameter and argument in command line use, things go wrong
-* Conll-u line write protection DOES NOT WORK!
+* CoNLL-U line write protection DOES NOT WORK!
 Do not use it or you will get weird results (as of August 2024)
+* CoNLL-U files with Byte Order Marker (BOM) crash the lemmatizer.
+Make sure they are not present.

 # Todo
 * Simplify commandline parameters, --lemmatize is a bit illogical now